HIV/AIDS in the United States: Public health policies

 In 2010, Barack Obama created the National HIV/AIDS Strategy for the United States (NHAS), with its three main objectives being to reduce the annual number of HIV infections, reduce health disparities, and increase access to resources and HIV care.
 However, this new strategy differs in that it includes an Implementation Plan, with a timeline for achieving each of the three goals, as well as a document outlining the specific action plan that will be used.

 In 2019, Donald Trump announced a plan in his State of the Union Address to stop new HIV infections in the United States by 2030, though critics pointed to the President's policies reducing access to health insurance, anti-immigrant and anti-transgender policies as undermining this goal.
 The Department of Health and Human Services issued grants to 32 HIV "hotspots" in 2019, and Congress earmarked over $291 million for the president's plan in FY2020.

-In February 2019, U.S. District Court Judge Leonie Brinkema issued an temporary order barring the U.S. military for discharging or denying officer commissions to personnel based on HIV status.
+In February 2019, US District Court Judge Leonie Brinkema issued a temporary order barring the US military for discharging or denying officer commissions to personnel based on HIV status.
 Judge Brinkema's order became permanent in April 2022.
+In 2021, the highest rate of infection was in the Army, followed by the Navy, Air Force, and Marines.

+Funding for HIV initiatives has been reduced by 25%, amounting to $2 billion in 2025, as a consequence of diminished support under the Trump administration.
+This allocation represents the lowest level of funding since 2007 and may contribute to a potential resurgence of the virus.

-Public Health Response in California
+Public health response in California

 California has been one of the leading states when it comes to addressing the AIDS epidemic.
 Since the early 1980s, it has been one of the first to implement statewide policies to fund testing, education, and treatment.
 In 1985, the state established the Office of AIDS under the California Department of Health Services to coordinate prevention and care efforts statewide.
 By 1999, California had expanded the Medi-Cal coverage to include a broader range of HIV-related treatments, which also made it one of the first states to do this.
 California's investment in the syringe exchange programs and different harm reduction services also has contributed to the declines in HIV transmission among intravenous drug users.